Meet The Makers

 A fine arts graduate from the University of Texas and mom to four, Bijou Sauvage co-founder Kristen Dascal combines her love of Hepburn-esque vintage silhouettes with modern color theory to bring a refreshing twist to girlswear.
 From paper sketches to luxurious and vibrant custom-printed fabrics, to the final retro-leaning girls’ dresses and rompers, Kristen carefully balances nostalgia with trends, creating entirely exquisite yet perfectly durable garments for young girls.
 No matter what project she takes on, Kristen’s ability to reconcile art with function shines through.

 About Tammy Barnett:

 Texas native, former gemologist for the Houston Museum of Natural Science, and Bijou Sauvage co-founder, Tammy Barnett transforms the curiosity cabinets of old into wearable, washable, kid-friendly dresses and rompers.
-A lifelong collector and mom to one, Tammy’s fascination with fabric and one-of-a-kind garments inspires her to source unique high-end cotton, voile, wool, and bamboo textiles which serve as the canvas for Bijou Sauvage’s custom-printed patterns.
+A lifelong collector and mom to three, Tammy’s fascination with fabric and one-of-a-kind garments inspires her to source unique high-end cotton, voile, wool, and bamboo textiles which serve as the canvas for Bijou Sauvage’s custom-printed patterns.
 Tammy’s background in gemology and natural science allows her to integrate fresh, scientific themes into the company’s garments, offering a welcomed shift in the industry’s perspective on girls’ fashion.